hobpond/daily-self-evaluation-app/README.md

 # Daily Self-Evaluation App

+Expermiment with using ChatGPT4 and Bing Chat to generate code.
+The suggestion on how to do a daily self evaluation and code is generated with ChatGPT4.
+General development and API lookups are done with Bing Chat.

 A web application built with FastAPI to help senior software development managers submit daily self-evaluations and track their growth.
 The application includes an HTML form for input and stores the submitted data in a Google BigQuery table.

 ## Prerequisites